 But don't take our word for it.
 Over to you Sarah...

 Race at Work Charter

-In October 2018, we signed the UK Government’s Race at Work Charter and currently meet and exceed its principal requirements.
+In 2018, we signed the UK Government’s Race at Work Charter and have recently renewed our commitment to this.
+We currently meet and exceed its principal requirements.

 We continue to work to increase the ethnic diversity of our workforce and unlock the potential of our Black, Asian and Minority Ethnic colleagues.

-Following the launch of our Race Action Plan, we have also committed to voluntarily publishing our Ethnicity Pay Gap Report.
+Following the launch of our Race Action Plan in July 2020, we committed to voluntarily publishing our Ethnicity Pay Gap Report.

 We’re publishing our data because it is the right thing to do and we’ll continue to share this annually so we can track our progress and continue to take action to narrow the gaps that exist.

 While our data tells us that on a mean average basis, none of our Black, Asian or Ethnic Minority colleagues are paid less at any individual grade, our Ethnicity Pay Gap Report reveals that there is a clear difference in the representation of Black, Asian and Minority Ethnic colleagues within senior management levels in our business, and that this difference is at its widest amongst Black colleagues specifically.